VernonGrant/abbreviate.el/README.md

 ## Usage

-Basically just move your cursor to the word you want to abbreviate, and press your defined keybinding, that calls `abbreviate-word-at-point`.
+Basically just move your cursor to the word you want to abbreviate, and press your defined keybinding that calls `abbreviate-word-at-point`.
 Here a list of the available interactive functions:

 | Command                           | Description                                                  |